 For this excursion I stopped at a second hand ski shop in Melbourne on the way, and bought some crappy but very cheap old skis.
 They already had lots of scratches, so a few more wouldn't matter.
 In hindsight, this precaution probably wasn't absolutely necessary - major scratches and damage to a good pair of skis could have been avoided by being careful.

 I followed the popular path from Thredbo towards Mt Kosciuszko, a convenient route to the longest lasting snow patches.
 It had been a good snow year and plenty of remnants clung to the sheltered sides of the Ramshead Range, so I was in luck.
 Just a few kilometres of walking plus a short excursion away from the path brought me to a large unbroken patch of snow - perfect!

 One of the downsides of backcountry skiing at any time of year is that to go down, you must first climb up - on foot.
-This can turn a few ski runs into a strenuous and sweaty day out, but another way to see it is as an opportunity for healthy exercise in the fresh air.
+This can turn a few ski runs into a strenuous and sweaty day out.
+Another way to see it is as an opportunity for healthy exercise in the fresh air, with skiing as a bonus.
 I tried to think of it that way, but it is still a lot of work.

 The skiing turned out to be slower and easier than I expected thanks to the mild conditions.
 Ski resorts often use the term "spring skiing conditions" to describe snow which is rock-hard ice in the mornings, softening to damp slush in the afternoons.
 This is mostly what you get on spring and summer snow patches in Australia, except that any overnight freezing tends to thaw earlier in the day.
 By the time you've hiked to a snow patch, the snow should be soft and forgiving.